 Dr. Bo Hall, Dean of Student Services

 Sierra Vista, AZ 85635

 Phone: (520) 515-5329.

-O*Net Center can help you find occupations to explore, conduct a search of occupations that use designated skills, look at related occupations, create and print custom reports outlining your O*Net searches, connect to other online career information, and access comprehensive help programs.
+O*Net Center website can help you find occupations to explore, conduct a search of occupations that use designated skills, look at related occupations, create and print custom reports outlining your O*Net searches, connect to other online career information, and access comprehensive help programs.

-Start exploring your options with CareerOneStop, whether you are in high school, have graduated, have a vocational certificate, have a two-year or four-year college degree, or have acquired skills through training centers, on-the-job training or work experience.
+Start exploring your options with CareerOneStop website, whether you are in high school, have graduated, have a vocational certificate, have a two-year or four-year college degree, or have acquired skills through training centers, on-the-job training or work experience.
 Be in demand by knowing about high-growth jobs with better wages and a brighter future.
 This resource is sponsored by the U. S. Department of Labor,

 Employment and Training Administration.